 Chances are, admittedly, not high that your own ancestor was interviewed.
 But Williams says tracking down stories is worth the effort if you can find an oral history from your family’s area.
 “You’d be surprised at what does get mentioned in these oral histories.
 People talk about their neighbors.
 You get into a little gossip — who married whom or who should have married whom.”
 You learn how people spoke, what they ate and what their working conditions were like.

 Many oral history projects are available only through archives, via tapes or transcripts.
 The Eastern Kentucky Library Oral History Collection contains more than 3,000 interviews; find an index here.
 More than 500 interviews from the Appalachian Oral History Project are on file at Appalachian State University; see a description and index here.
-At the Southern Appalachian Archives, you’ll find several different collections, among them 151 interviews about life along the Kentucky River with memories dating to the late 1880s.

 You don’t have to look further than a good local library to read first-person accounts of Appalachia, though.
 Search Amazon.com or WorldCat on oral history Appalachia to find books on the subject, such as: